Evrymmnt - stock.adobe.com

 Figure 1.
 The option to reset the PC is under 'Recovery' in the 'System' section of settings.

 From there, the screen will show two options (Figure 2).
-The option you choose depends on how you plan on using the PC after resetting it.
-If it's a last-ditch repair operation, it's easiest to select Keep my files.
+The option you choose depends on how you plan to use the PC after resetting it.
+If it's a last-ditch repair operation, it's easiest to select Keep my files (this preserves files from your primary hard drive, especially those for user accounts Documents, Downloads, Music and other default folders).
 If you're prepping for sale or handoff, choose Remove everything.

 The 'Choose an option' screen in 'Reset this PC' process, showing options to 'Keep my files' or 'Remove everything.'